ricerb/ozone-time-series/README.md

 ## Requirements

-Using Python 3.6 or higher:
+* Python 3.6 or higher

+In a command prompt:

 ```bash
 #clone repo to the desired directory